Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 ## Find your credential

 Both `@azure/ms-rest-nodeauth` and `@azure/identity` expose credential classes used by the Azure SDK clients.
-Some of them have the same name, like the `AzureCliCredential`, however, most of the credential names have changed:
+Some of these credentials have similar names, but here's a list to more easily find what new credentials to use when migrating to the new `@azure/identity` package:

 | `@azure/ms-rest-nodeauth` credential name | `@azure/identity` credential name |
 | --- | --- |